aspeer/mkdocs-WebDyne-Doc/webdyne.md

 using the `err()` function.
 The following methods are available to any instance of the WebDyne object:

 CGI()

-:   Returns an instance of the CGI.pm object for the current request.
+Returns an instance of the CGI.pm object for the current request.

 r(), request()

-:   Returns an instance of the Apache request object.
+Returns an instance of the Apache request object.

 render( \<key=\>value, key=\>value\>, .. )

-:   Called to render the text or HTML between \<perl\>..\</perl\> tags.
+Called to render the text or HTML between \<perl\>..\</perl\> tags.
 Optional key and value pairs will be substituted into the output as per the variable section.
 Returns a scalar ref of the resulting HTML.

 render_block( blockname, \<key=\>value, key=\>value, ..\>).

-:   Called to render a block of text or HTML between
+Called to render a block of text or HTML between \<block\>..\</block\>
-    \<block\>..\</block\> tags.
+tags.
 Optional key and value pairs will be substituted into the output as per the variable section.
-Returns scalar ref of resulting HTML if called with from \<perl\>..\</perl\>
+Returns scalar ref of resulting HTML if called with from \<perl\>..\</perl\> section containing the block to be rendered, or true (\undef) if the block is not within the
-    section containing the block to be rendered, or true (\\undef) if the block is not within the \<perl\>..\</perl\> section (e.g. further into the document, see the block section for an example).
+\<perl\>..\</perl\> section (e.g. further into the document, see the block section for an example).

-redirect({ uri=\>uri \| file=\>filename \| html=\>\\html_text })
+redirect({ uri=\>uri \| file=\>filename \| html=\>\html_text })

-:   Will redirect to URI or file nominated, or display only nominated
+Will redirect to URI or file nominated, or display only nominated text.
-    text.
 Any rendering done to prior to this method is abandoned.

 cache_inode( \<seed\> )

-:   Returns the page unique ID (UID).
-Called inode for legacy reasons,
-    as that is what the UID used to be based on.
+Returns the page unique ID (UID).
+Called inode for legacy reasons, as that is what the UID used to be based on.
 If a seed value is supplied a new UID will be generated based on an MD5 of the seed.
 Seed only needs to be supplied if using advanced cache handlers.

 cache_mtime( \<uid\> )

-:   Returns the mtime (modification time) of the cache file associated
-    with the optionally supplied UID.
+Returns the mtime (modification time) of the cache file associated with the optionally supplied UID.
 If no UID supplied the current one will be used.
 Can be used to make cache compile decisions by WebDyne::Cache code (e.g if page \> x minutes old, recompile).

 cache_compile( )

-:   Force recompilation of cache file.
-Can be used in cache code to
-    force recompilation of a page, even if it is flagged static.
+Force recompilation of cache file.
+Can be used in cache code to force recompilation of a page, even if it is flagged static.
 Returns current value if no parameters supplied, or sets if parameter supplied.

 no_cache()

-:   Send headers indicating that the page is not be cached by the
-    browser or intermediate proxies.
+Send headers indicating that the page is not be cached by the browser or intermediate proxies.
 By default WebDyne pages automatically set the no-cache headers, although this behaviour can be modified by clearing the `$WEBDYNE_NO_CACHE` variable and using this function

 meta()

-:   Return a hash ref containing the meta data for this page.
+Return a hash ref containing the meta data for this page.
 Alterations to meta data are persistent for this process, and carry across Apache requests (although not across different Apache processes)

 ## WebDyne Constants